 Difference, Power, and Discrimination Academy Applications: Faculty applications are being accepted for the DPD Academy scheduled to be held June 15-26.
 The DPD Academy facilitates focused and productive engagement with contemporary, multidisciplinary scholarship on difference, power and discrimination; critical pedagogies; and curriculum transformation.
 Individual and team applications are welcome.
 For more information and to apply, visit the DPD Academy web page.
 Deadline: Feb.
 7.

 Search Advocate program: The OSU Search Advocate Program has scheduled a two-part workshop series in partnership with Extension & Engagement at the North Willamette Research and Extension Center in Aurora.
 Session 1 takes place Jan.
 17 and Session 2 will be held Feb.
 14. Search advocates are outside process advisors who serve on search committees from position development through the final recommendation stage with a focus on advancing equity, validity, and diversity.
 To learn more about the workshops/program and to register, go to the Professional Development Registration website http://oregonstate.edu/training/course_list.php?cat_id=45.

 The Social Justice Education Initiative: The Social Justice Education Initiative is open for registration through summer 2020.
 From Faculty Affairs, the SJEI is a foundational professional development program for all faculty, staff and graduate students.
 Join your colleagues to begin or expand your equity and inclusion journey.
 Interested in this work for your unit?
 Contact SJEI Director Jane Waite for further information: firstname.lastname@example.org

-Central Oregon: Slight chance of rain today, high of 46, low of 35.
-Rain this weekend.
+Central Oregon: Chance of snow today, high of 34, low of 26.
+Chance of snow all weekend.

 Statewide: For OSU employees around the state, find your local forecast here: http://www.wrh.noaa.gov/pqr/